uhDanny/Fabric-Course-1.20/README.md

 found here: <a href="https://courses.kaupenjoe.net/p/modding-by-kaupenjoe-fabric-modding-for-minecraft-1-20-x" target="_blank">COURSE</a>

 # Introduction
 As a pure beginner to Java and modding with the Fabric API.
-I decided to pick up the aforementioned course and I am struggling to fully internalize and develop deeper understandings of the concepts within this course.
+I decided to pick up the aforementioned course, and I am struggling to fully internalize and develop deeper understandings of the concepts within this course.

 The idea relates heavily to the concept of "Tutorial Hell".
+As a result, I've created this repository with several goals in mind.

 ## Goals with this repository: